 Kelly Lewis from Just’s Sudbury office says that some of her most dynamic candidates use their business acumen to save themselves money while job hunting.

 “If you know where to look, there are loads of ways to reduce your spending,” she says.
 “That can relieve some of the financial pressure of unemployment.
 There are whole communities online dedicated to saving you money, including VoucherCodes, Topcashback, Quidco and moneysavingexpert.com.”

 8. Overhaul your online profile

-“If you’ve time on your hands, it makes a lot of sense to bring your social media profile up to date, and delete any embarrassing or awkward posts,” says Bridie James (Business Manager) from Just Recruitment in Sudbury.
+“If you’ve time on your hands, it makes a lot of sense to bring your social media profile up to date, and delete any embarrassing or awkward posts,” says Caroline Coward from Just Recruitment in Sudbury.

 “Make sure your online presence shows you in the best possible light.
 Lots of recruiters will check you out before deciding whether or not to interview you.
 Give yourself a digital spruce up.
 You may find your job prospects receive a welcome shot in the arm.”

 Airida Lazdauskiene, who works in the Ipswich office, says that searching for permanent work may not be the smartest move for some job hunters.

 “There are so many interesting temporary roles available that I advise some of my clients to consider these first,” she says.
 “For some people, temping provides a way of testing out a number of different jobs before settling on a favourite.
 For others, it’s a way of building their CV and making contacts with potential employers.
 Whatever your motivation, it’s a great way to earn while you’re applying for permanent posts.”

 You can check out Just Recruitment’s selection of temporary and permanent, full- and part-time jobs here.
 Happy hunting!